-It’s the end of the school year, the time when admissions officers, college counselors, students, and parents typically breathe a sigh of relief that the college admission process is over for this year’s Seniors.
+It’s the end of the school year, the time when admissions officers, college counselors, students, and parents alike typically breathe a sigh of relief that the college admissions process is over for this year’s seniors.
+However, before we close the books on this academic year, let’s take a minute to reflect on how things went this time around.

-Before we close the books on 2016-2017, however, let’s take a minute to reflect on how things went this year.
 Once again, the number of applications to colleges broke records, admit rates fell, and colleges continued to fill significant portions of their incoming classes with Early Decision applicants.
-With all the mania, it seems that college outcomes are becomingly increasingly unpredictable.
+With all the mania, it seems that college outcomes are becoming increasingly unpredictable.

-So how did they do it?
-What do kids and families who found very different “best-fit” colleges have in common with one another?
+So, how did they do it?
+What do students and families who found very different “best-fit” colleges have in common with one another?

 They identified and enjoyed authentic interests and pursuits.